Export

 1) Imaged and native production:

 Bates-stamped images with associated metadata fields and searchable text files.
-These image files should be provided as TIFF/JPG (b&W/color) with the associated image load file (commonly OPT, LFP, or DII).
+These image files should be provided as TIFF/JPG (B&W/color) with the associated image load file (commonly OPT, LFP, or DII).
 File types that don't convert cleanly to image format, such as MS Excel spreadsheets (XLS) or audio files (WAV, WMV, MPG), are produced in native.
 An additional data load file containing all coding, metadata, and Bates numbers should also be included.
 These files are typically DAT, CSV, or TXT.

 2) PDF production: